tenebra-dev/tenebra-dev/README.md

 ## 🌱 I’m currently studying these languages and technologies:
-I’m trying to focus on some technologies rn:
+I’m trying to focus on some technologies:
--  Java/JavaScript
+-  JavaScript
 -  React/React Native
 -  Node.js
+-  C/C++

 ## 📫 How to find me?